We provide LPC Certification for manufacturers of electrical equipment and electrical machines to be sold in North America

 Limited Production Certification (LPC) offers several benefits to manufacturers:

-1. Reduced time to market: By allowing manufacturers to test and validate new products without having to meet all of the requirements of full certification, LPC Certification can help reduce the time it takes to bring new products to market.
+1. Reduced time to market: By allowing manufacturers to test and validate new products without having to meet all of the reporting and factory inspection requirements of full certification, LPC Certification can help reduce the time it takes to bring new products to market.

 2. Cost savings: Full certification can be a time-consuming and expensive process, especially for new products or technologies.
 LPC offers a more streamlined and cost-effective way to test and validate products, helping manufacturers save time and resources.